 How to use SMZ-TMP DS Tablet

-Take this medication by mouth, as directed by your doctor, with a full glass of water (8 ounces / 240 milliliters).
+Take this medication by mouth with a full glass of water (8 ounces / 240 milliliters) as directed by your doctor,.
 If stomach upset occurs, take with food or milk.
 Drink plenty of fluids while taking this medication to lower the unlikely risk of kidney stones forming, unless your doctor advises you otherwise.
-Dosage is based on your medical condition and response to treatment.
+The dosage is based on your medical condition and response to treatment.

 For the best effect, take this antibiotic at evenly spaced times.
 To help you remember, take this medication at the same time(s) every day.